vincentvankoh/betterimage/README.md

 BetterImage was created to facilitate the use of images in React applications.
 At the core, we want to bring a

+COVID19 forced businesses to convert to have online presence.
+This is Existing NPM packages are not delivery friendly.

 Users use phones to surf the web, but some Images are not optimized.
 That means sizes like 2000x2000 pixel images are only getting displayed 100x100 pixel.

 99.7 % of images don't use modern image formats like WebP which is 30% smaller than JPEG